Echidna (mythology): Cave

 According to Hesiod, Echidna was born in a cave and apparently lived alone (in that same cave, or perhaps another), as Hesiod describes it, "beneath the secret parts of the holy earth ... deep down under a hollow rock far from the deathless gods and mortal men", a place appointed by the gods, where she "keeps guard in Arima".
-(Though Hesiod here may possibly be referring to Echidna's mother Ceto's home cave instead).
-It was perhaps from this same cave that Echidna used to "carry off passers-by".
+(Though Hesiod here may possibly be referring to Echidna's mother Ceto's home cave instead.)
+It was perhaps from this same cave that Echidna used to "carry off passersby".

 Hesiod locates Echidna's cave in Arima (εἰν Ἀρίμοισιν).
 Presumably, this is the same place where, in Homer's Iliad, Zeus, with his thunderbolts, lashes the land about Echidna's mate Typhon, described as the land of the Arimoi (εἰν Ἀρίμοις), "where men say is the couch [bed] of Typhoeus", Typhoeus being another name for Typhon.
 But neither Homer nor Hesiod say anything more about where this Arima might be.
 The question of whether an historical place was meant, and its possible location, has been since ancient times the subject of speculation and debate.

 The geographer Strabo (c.
 20 AD) discusses the question in some detail.
 Several locales, Cilicia, Syria, Lydia, and the Island of Pithecussae (modern Ischia), each associated with Typhon in various ways, are given by Strabo as possible locations for Hesiod's "Arima" (or Homer's "Arimoi").

 The region in the vicinity of the ancient Cilician coastal city of Corycus (modern Kızkalesi, Turkey) is often associated with Typhon's birth.
 The poet Pindar (c.
 470 BC), who has Typhon born in Cilicia, and nurtured in "the famous Cilician cave" an apparent allusion to the Corycian cave, also has Zeus slaying Typhon "among the Arimoi".
 The fourth-century BC historian Callisthenes, located the Arimoi and the Arima mountains in Cilicia, near the Calycadnus river, the Corycian cave and the Sarpedon promontory.
 The b scholia to Iliad 2.783, preserving a possible Orphic tradition, has Typhon born "under Arimon in Cilicia", and Nonnus mentions Typhon's "bloodstained cave of Arima" in Cilicia.